Professor Robert Fletcher elected a Fellow of the Ecological Society of America

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Fixed-term: The funds for this post are available for 3 years in the first instance.
+Fixed-term: The funds for this post are available for 1 year.

 Applications are welcome from internal candidates who would like to apply for the role on the basis of a secondment from their current role in the University.